Skip to main content

 There are really only two reasons a software company hides its pricing:

 1. They want to charge different customers different amounts.
 If you do not know what other contractors are paying, you cannot push back on a higher quote.
-The sales rep has all the leverage.
+The sales rep has all the power in that conversation.

 2. They want to get you into a sales conversation first.
 Once you have invested 30 to 45 minutes in a demo, you are more likely to buy even if the price is higher than you expected.
 It is a well-known sales tactic.